-During the period, the Company paid insurance premiums to insure the directors, executive officers and Company Secretary of the Group.
+During the period, the Company paid insurance premiums to insure the directors and executive officers of the Group.
 The amount of premiums paid has not been disclosed due to confidentiality requirements under the contract of insurance.

-The liabilities insured are legal costs that may be incurred in defending civil or criminal proceedings that may be brought against the officers in their capacity as officers of entities in the Group, and any other payments arising from liabilities incurred by the officers in connection with such proceedings, other than where such liabilities arise out of conduct involving a wilful breach of duty by the officers or the improper use by the officers of their position or of information to gain advantage for themselves or someone else or to cause detriment to the Group.
+The liabilities insured are legal costs that may be incurred in defending civil or criminal proceedings that may be brought against directors and employees in their capacity as officers of entities in the Group, and any other payments arising from liabilities incurred by them in connection with such proceedings, other than where such liabilities arise out of conduct involving a willful breach of duty by the officers or the improper use by them of their position or of information to gain advantage for themselves or someone else or to cause detriment to the Group.

-14 Non- Audit Services
+14 Non-Audit Services